dhiwinsamrich/Web-Scraping/README.md

 **Extract images from PDF files effortlessly using Python and PyPDF2.**
 *Use Case:* Retrieve and save images from PDF documents for editing, analysis, or archiving.

+### 📄 **11.
+PDF URL Extractor**
+**Extract all URLs embedded in a PDF file using Python and PyPDF2.**
+*Use Case:* Retrieve and analyze links from PDF documents, useful for research, content auditing, and data extraction.

 ---

 ## 🌟 **Key Features**